adiherzog/JassBotSkeleton-CSharp/README.md

 * Bot name
 * Player names

+Furthermore the Server URI can also be supplied as the first command line argument: `JassBot.exe ws://myjasschallengeserver.com:3333`.

 ## Run

 The project uses C# 6.
 It's easiest to build it using Visual Studio 2015 (The free Community Edition should do).

+If you want to build the bot on the command line, you can do this by executing MSBuild.exe (e.g. `"C:\Program Files (x86)\MSBuild\14.0\Bin\MSBuild.exe"`).

 ## Implement Game Logic